vkaravir/JSAV/datastructures/array.md

 {% highlight javascript %}arr.size();{% endhighlight %}

 <h3 class="apimethod">.swap(index1, index2, [options])</h3>
 Swaps the values of the two array positions.
-Has one supported option ```arrow``` which controls whether or not to show an arrow highlighting the elements being swapped.
-Note, the arrow is not shown if raphael.js is not loaded.
+Options supported:

+ * ```arrow```: A boolean specifying whether to show an arrow below the array to indicate the swapped indices.
+   Defaults to true.
+If Rapha&euml;l.js is not loaded, no arrow will be shown.
+ * ```swapClasses```: A boolean specifying whether to swap the classes of the array indices as well.
+Defaults to false.
+ * ```highlight```: A boolean indicating whether the swapped elements should be highlighted.
+The highlight is adding the class ```jsavswap``` which, by default, sets the background color to red.
+Defaults to true.

 <h3 class="apimethod">.unhighlight(indices)</h3>
 Removes the highlight from the given ```indices```.